samdroberts87/snakejs/README.md

       Access key: `YOUR AWS ACCESS KEY`
       Secret Access Key: `YOUR AWS SECRET ACCESS KEY`

-It's vital you follow the naming convention laid out above for aws & docker because they are reffered to in variables in the Groovy script.
-If you call them something else, it WONT work.
+It's vital you follow the naming convention laid out above for `aws` & `docker` `ID` because they are reffered to in variables within the Groovy script.
+If you call them something else, it WONT be able to find your credentials.

 7. Create pipeline:
 - `DASHBOARD` > `NEW ITEM` > `name your pipeline 'pipeline-project'` > `PIPELINE` > `OK`
-- Give short description and scroll to the Groovy script part.
-Paste the code from the jenkinsfile in this github repository.
+- Give short description and scroll to the Groovy script part (quick note, all other options are left defautl, you dont need to check any boxes).
+  Paste in the code found at this link - https://github.com/samdroberts87/snakejs/blob/main/jenkinsfile
 - Update the following parts of the groovy script:
   - Docker: Replace `YOURDOCKERUSERNAME` with your actual DockerHub username.

   - Momentarily navigate away from Jenkins and to your terminal
   - SSH: Create an SSH key pair on your host machine (not in the container cli, use a different terminal session to do this) with following command ```ssh-keygen``` and hit enter each time when promted to leave settings as default.
 Your file will then be saved in the default directory and will be accesible with the following command ```cat ~/.ssh/id_rsa.pub```.
 Copy the output and head back to your browser, paste the output of this command in the pipeline's `YOURPUBLICKEY` section.